-1. Physiotherapy, chiropractic, and osteopathy services and maximum fees fees and maximum fees 3
+1. Physiotherapy, chiropractic and osteopathy services and maximum fees 3

-2. Understanding this document 14
+2. Understanding this document 16

-3. Practice requirements for physiotherapists, chiropractors and osteopaths 15
+3. Practice requirements for physiotherapists, chiropractors and osteopaths 16

+3.1.
+Allied Health Recovery Request 17

-Treating exempt workers 15
+3.2.
+Treating exempt workers 17

-Best practice service provision via telehealth 16
+3.3.
+Best practice service provision via telehealth 17

-4. Fee requirements for treatment 16
+4. Fee requirements for treatment 18

-Payment of external facility fees for workers 16
+4.1.
+Payment of external facility fees for workers 18

-Treatment of severe injuries 17
+4.2.
+Treatment of severe injuries

-5. Penalties for non-compliance 17
+5. Penalties for non-compliance

-6. How to invoice 18
+6. How to invoice 19

+6.1.
 What information should I include on invoices?
-18
+19

-Example invoice format: 18
+6.1.1.
+Example invoice format:

+6.2.
 How is GST applied?
-19
+20

+6.3.
 When do I submit an invoice?
-19

-7 Definitions 20
+7. Definitions 20

-1. Physiotherapy, chiropractic, and osteopathy services and maximum fees
+1. Physiotherapy, chiropractic and osteopathy services and maximum fees

-The information in this table sets out legally binding requirements extracted from the Workers Compensation (Physiotherapy, Chiropractic and Osteopathy Fees) Order 2021 (Fees Order) (in relation to columns 1, 2, 3, 4, 5 and 7) and the Workers Compensation Guidelines (Guidelines) (in relation to column 6).
-These requirements are reproduced here for convenience and should not be relied on as a substitute to the full text of the Fees Order and Guidelines.
+The information in this table sets out legally binding requirements extracted from the Workers Compensation (Physiotherapy, Chiropractic and Osteopathy Fees) Order 2023 (Fees Order) (in relation to columns 1, 2, 3, 4, 5 and 7) and the Workers Compensation Guidelines (Guidelines) (in relation to column 6).
+These requirements are reproduced here for your convenience.
+The Fees Order1 and Guidelines2 are the ultimate source of your legal obligations.
+The full text of the Fees Order and the Guidelines can be accessed using the links and references provided at the bottom of this page.
 See part 2 for more information on using this table.

-The maximum fees in this table apply to services provided on or after 1 January 2021.
+The maximum fees in this table apply to services provided on or after 1 February 2023.
 The related injury may have been received before, on or after this date.

-Physio- therapy item code 1 Chiro- practic item code 2 Osteo- pathy item code 3 Service 4 Service description 5 Requires insurer pre- approval via AHRR 6 Maximum fee (\$) (excl.
-GST) 7 Consultation PTA001 (face to face) PTA301 (telehealth) PTA007 (home visit) CHA001 (face to face) CHA301 (telehealth) CHA005 (home visit) OSA001 (face to face) OSA301 (telehealth) (OSA007) (home visit) Consultation A - Initial The first session provided by the practitioner in respect of an injury, or the first session in a new episode of care for the same injury.
-Initial consultation may include: • history taking • physical assessment • tailored goal setting and treatment planning • setting expectations of recovery and return to work • treatment/service • clinical recording • communication with referrer, insurer and other relevant parties, and preparation of an Allied Health Recovery Request when indicated Insurer pre-approval is required for face to face and telehealth services, except in the following circumstances: • if the injury was not previously treated by a physiotherapist, chiropractor, osteopath or accredited exercise physiologist and the treatment begins within three months of the injury, up to eight \$125.00
+Physio- therapy item code 1 Chiro- practic item code 2 Osteopathy item code 3 Service4 Service description 5 Requires insurer pre- approval via AHRR 6 Maximum fee (\$) (excl.
+GST) 7 PTA001 (face to face) PTA301 (telehealth) PTA007 (home visit) CHA001 (face to face) CHA301 (telehealth) CHA005 (home visit) OSA001 (face to face) OSA301 (telehealth) OSA007 (home visit) Consultation A - Initial The first session provided by the practitioner in respect of an injury, or the first session in a new episode of care for the same injury.
+Initial consultation may include: history taking physical assessment tailored goal setting and treatment planning setting expectations of recovery and return to work treatment/service clinical recording Insurer pre-approval is required for face to face and telehealth services, except in the following circumstances: if the injury was not previously treated by a physiotherapist, chiropractor, osteopath or accredited \$129.30